moliver28/research-handbook/content/job-families/sales/job-professional-services-engagement-manager.md

 #### Responsibilities

-- Lead and mentor a team of Engagement Managers and Managers of EMs focused on Professional Services consultative selling.
+- Lead and mentor a team of Engagement Managers and Managers of Engagement Management focused on Professional Services consultative selling.
-- Foster a culture of high performance, continuous improvement and customer centricity
+- Foster a culture of high performance, continuous improvement and customer centricity.
 - Set clear goals and objectives for the professional services team and ensure alignment with overall company strategy.
 - Oversee the Professional Services sales motion and ensure positive customer outcomes while meeting contractual obligations.
 - Create and maintain relationships with Customer executives acting as a senior point of contact for escalations and critical issues.
 - Ensure client satisfaction and drive client success leading to renewals, upsells and positive referrals.
-- Develop and Execute the Global Services strategy, including service offerings, delivery models and go-to-market plans.
+- Develop and Execute the Global Services selling strategy, including how to position service offerings and go-to-market plans.
-- Collaborate with sales, product, and customer success teams to align on client needs and ensure cohesive service delivery.
+- Collaborate with sales, product, customer success, and professional services delivery teams to align on client needs and ensure cohesive service delivery.
-- Identify new service opportunities and drive innovation in service delivery to enhance client value and competitive positioning.
+- Identify new service opportunities and partner with the delivery function to drive innovation in service delivery to enhance client value and competitive positioning.
 - Manage under the professional services P&L, including budgeting, forecasting, and financial performance tracking.
 - Ensure services are positioned and sold efficiently and cost-effectively, standardizing on processes, maximizing profitability and mitigating risk.
 - Develop pricing strategies for services that reflect value delivered and market conditions.